-He was Professor of Ethics at the University of Surrey, UK until May 2008, and is now Visiting Professor in Buddhist Ethics at that university.
-He is currrently meditation teacher at an Alcohol & Drug Rehab Centre, and also teaching meditation at Whiteley Village (a village for the elderly).
-Previously he was the voluntary chair of the ethics committee of a major hospice for 12 years and chair of a NHS Trust mental health ethics committe.
-He is an international speaker and writer on the ethics of professionals, organizations and new technologies.
-He was the founder of ‘Freedom to Care’, a whistleblower support group, and founder of the International Centre for Nursing Ethics (now International Care Ethics Observatory, I.C.E.).
+He was Professor of Ethics at the University of Surrey, UK until May 2008, and then Visiting Professor in Buddhist Ethics at that university, retiring in 2019.
+He has been a meditation teacher at an Alcohol & Drug Rehab Centre and at a village for the elderly.
+Previously he was the voluntary chair of the ethics committee of a major hospice for 12 years and chair of a NHS Trust mental health ethics committee.
+He is an international speaker and writer on the ethics of professionals, organisations and new technologies.
+He was the founder of ‘Freedom to Care’, a whistle-blower support group, and founder of the International Centre for Nursing Ethics (now International Care Ethics Observatory, I.C.E.).

 Board of Trustees

-New Buddha Way is run by the Board of Trustees (three women, three men) and a group of other volunteers.
+New Buddha Way is run by the Board of Trustees and a group of other volunteers.

 ***TO DO*** Info From ‘Gallery’ Page – ‘Carousel’ or ‘photobox’?

 NBW was founded in 2002, and has grown in people and activities.
 It was registered as a charity (England & Wales) No. 1170368 in November 2016.